Dialogic/dialogic-XMSClientLibrary/README.md

 Dialogic PowerMedia XMS
 =======================
-Dialogic’s PowerMedia™ XMS is a powerful next-generation software media server that enables standards-based, real-time multimedia communications solutions for mobile and broadband environments.
+Dialogicâ€™s PowerMediaâ„¢ XMS is a powerful next-generation software media server that enables standards-based, real-time multimedia communications solutions for mobile and broadband environments.
 PowerMedia XMS supports standard media control interfaces such as MSML, VXML, NetAnn, and JSR 309, plus a Dialogic HTTP-based version of a RESTful API.

 dialogic-XMSClientLibrary